MP warns of Sadrist monopoly over the vaccine, and Sadrist MP responds

 He added that at this stage, only Healthcare personnel would be eligible to receive the vaccine, "is it reasonable that only Sadrist doctors shall receive the vaccine?"

 "Talking about the hegemony of the Movement on the Ministry distorts the truth...the Ministry of Health is a statement department.
 It does not belong to any movement or party.
-The Minister works in accordance with the law and recommendations he can not ignore."
+The Minister works under the law and recommendations he cannot ignore."

-A 50,000-batch of COVID-19 vaccines is expected to arrive in Iraq on Monday evening from China.
+Iraq has officially received the first batch of COVID-19 vaccine doses today.

+It is worth noting that Iraq has contracted to purchase 16 million doses of the AstraZeneca vaccine and 1.5 million doses of the BioNTech vaccine.